divenal/givenergy-scripts/README.md

 A rpi is running 24/7 anyway (doing other stuff), and so it's easy enough to add these to its relatively small workload.

+### Next things to implement

+Now that winter is here, and with ASHP, battery may not last all day.
+Previously I've not really tried to take advantage of bonus charging slots, but now I'm tempted.
+I realised that there is a rather easy way to feed information into the modbus script without requiring networking or anything - I can use a mmap-ed file.

+So next project is for external scripts to download zappi state and IOG planned dispatches and stuff them into a binary file - /tmp/sensors perhaps - and the modbus script will have this mmap-ed and can pick up any changes each cycle.

 ### Bugs to workaround

 A bit of an anomaly in the AC charging limit: there are (at least) two different settings available via the API: #77 and #101.
 (The former is a generic one, the latter is specific for charging slot #1.)
 Unfortunately, #101 seems to be the one that the inverter actually uses, but #77 is the one the app sets.
 Because it's quite convenient to set via the app, my scripts copy from #77 to #101 in the evening.
+ - that bug seems to have been fixed now - app/portal seem to update the correct register.

-The accumulating meter data for battery in/out seem broken, and daily meter resets at midnight, which is one of the reasons for not starting the batterty charge until after midnight.
+The accumulating meter data for battery in/out seem broken (both record the average of in/out, rather than separate totals), and daily meter resets at midnight, which is one of the reasons for not starting the batterty charge until after midnight.

-To idle the battery between 2330 and 0030 (since may as well run from cheap grid rate), I abuse the discharge timers slightly: by arranging a timed discharge, but setting a min SoC of 100%, it actually results in a timed pause.
-Unfortunately, there appears to be a bug in that if the time window crosses midnight, it doesn't honour the discharge limit.
-(Possibly fixed in latest firmware.)
-So I have to use two discharge slots.
-But that's fine - there are ten available.
-It seems to take at least a minute at the end of a timed discharge to return to normal behaviour, so that avoids having a gap.
-AC charge seems to take precendence over DC discharge, so I can overlap the timers.
+To idle the battery between 2330 and 0030 (since may as well run from cheap grid rate), I used to use either a charge timer with a low target SoC, or a discharge timer with a high target SoC, but lately, charging seems to charge to at least 20%, and discharge will *charge* gently (around 300W ?) if SoC is below the limit.
+So now I just turn eco mode off at 2330 via modbus script.

+One new unexpected feature: if a timed-discharge is configured with a lower limit, that seems to be active even if timed-export flag is clear.
+I'm using that to try to save some battery charge for the peak period.
+(No financial impertative, but trying to do my bit for the grid.)

 ### Modbus script

-I want to export as much solar as possible directly.
+During the summer, I want to export as much solar as possible directly.
 But when power exceeds the 5kW AC limit, I need to divert some to the battery, else I get clipping.
 There's basically two ways to do this:
  - operate a battery-first policy, and actively manage the max charging power so that just enough goes to the battery to keep AC close to 5kW.
  - operate a grid-first policy, so that the inverter automatically sends excess to the battery.